 Chris received his degree from the University of Wisconsin - Parkside and was a core member of Sowelu Theatre Ensemble for seven seasons.
 As an Equity actor he has worked locally in numerous theatre, film, TV and commercial projects and is a certified stage hypnotist, comedy magician and clown performer.
 Chris has taught regularly with Oregon Children’s Theatre, Portland Public Schools, Playwrite Inc., Actors To Go, and The Young Players.

-Val has been teaching at OCT since 2002 and recently co-directed Antigone Now for the Young Professionals program.
+Val has been teaching at OCT since 2002 and co-directed Antigone Now for the YP program.
 An Equity and award winning actor originating from Chicago, Val has worked and trained with regional theaters, including Steppenwolf and The Goodman.
-She has been in productions for OCT, Portland Center Stage, Third Rail Repertory Theatre, Artist Repertory Theatre, Profile Theatre, CoHo, Portland Playhouse, Triangle Productions, and Lakewood.
-She has also taught for Northwest Children’s Theatre, Portland Center Stage, The Young Players, ART and several immersion programs with the Portland Public School system.
+She has been in productions for OCT, Portland Center Stage, Third Rail Repertory Theatre, Artist Repertory Theatre, Profile Theatre, CoHo, Portland Playhouse, and more.
+She has also taught for Northwest Children’s Theatre, Portland Center Stage, The Young Players, and ART.

 Amy has been teaching theater for the past thirteen years.
 She graduated from the University of Southern Maine with a major in theater and a minor in music.
 She was a company member of The Theater Project in Brunswick, Maine where she both taught and performed and taught theater and music for Bar Harbor Maine's Summer Festival of the Arts.
 Her love of rainy nights brought her to Seattle where she taught for Youth Theatre Northwest and performed with Live Girls!
 Theater.
-Her husband brought her to Portland where she now teaches for Young Players and Portland Public Schools, as well as Oregon Children's Theatre.
+She now teaches in Portland for Young Players and Portland Public Schools, as well as Oregon Children's Theatre.

 Sam has been acting, teaching, improvising, and directing for eight years.
 She began at the Denver Center Theatre Academy, where she assistant directed several teen productions.
 While earning her BA in Theatre from Lewis & Clark College, she spent a semester studying acting at the Moscow Art Theatre, and has harbored a passion for Chekhov ever since.
 She is thrilled to be a part of the OCT team!

 A professional actress for 30 years, Jeanne performed in leading roles opposite many well-known actors such as Nick Nolte, Don Johnson, Ron Howard, Henry Winkler, Marion Ross, and others.
 She trained at the world-renowned Neighborhood Playhouse in New York, where she studied under legendary acting teacher, Sanford Meisner.
-Jeanne has extensive experience teaching children's drama classes at Honolulu Waldorf High School, Honolulu Theatre for Youth, Free Arts Clinic in Los Angeles, and most recently in Portland at NWCT.
-She has directed more than a dozen plays with children and teens.
+Jeanne has extensive experience teaching children's drama classes at Honolulu Waldorf High School, Honolulu Theatre for Youth, Free Arts Clinic in Los Angeles, and most recently in Portland at NWCT and OCT.

 Diana is a native Oregonian that studied theatre arts, performance and dance at the American Academy of Dramatic Arts in NYC and LA.
 She's proud to have received movement instruction from Amanda Ellis, Jamie Benson, and Vic DiMonda (The Ailey School.)
 Diana is passionate about creative collaborations, devising new work, and finds tremendous joy in discovering each student's inner dancer!

 Mark has a degree in Performing Arts from Ithaca College in NY.
-He is a vocal instructor and has taught theatre, music and directed musicals with kids and adults for over 20 + years.
-Recently, Mark directed You're a Good Man, Charlie Brown with OCT's Young Professional students.
+He is a vocal instructor and has taught theatre, music and directed musicals with kids and adults for over 20 years.
 Mark was the Theatre Arts Director at MJCC.
 He is also a composer who has written and produced several musicals, a 30 minute opera for the Saturday Market/Sunday Opera project and has written choral arrangements for Angels, the Next Generation.